php-repos/phpkg-documentations/customization.md

 }
 ```

-This configuration will create a symlink in the root of your application named `rocket-launch` that points to the `launch.php` file inside the `vendor/rocket` directory.

-It's important to note that the path to the executable file should be relative to the root of your application,
-and that the executable will have the same dependencies and class maps as the package it belongs to.
+This configuration will create a symlink in the root of your application named `rocket-launch`, which points to the `launch.php` file within the `vendor/rocket` directory.
+It's important to note that the path to the executable file should be relative to your application's root, and the executable will inherit the dependencies and class maps of the package it belongs to.

-Additionally, you can also specify multiple executables in the same configuration like so:
+Furthermore, you can specify multiple executables within the same configuration, like so:

 ```json
 {